tibbotech/web-serial-library/README.md

 <br />

 When the button is clicked, a list of available USB devices will be displayed.
-The device called "Web232" should be selected.
+The device called "Web232" or "Web485" should be selected.
 An instance of `TibboWebSerial.Serial` called `serial` has now been created!

 #### Declaring Callbacks